hack-pad/hackpad/README.md

-# Go Wasm
+# hackpad

-Go Wasm is a [Go][] development environment with the essentials to write and run code entirely within the browser, using the power of [WebAssembly (Wasm)][wasm].
+Hackpad is a [Go][] development environment with the essentials to write and run code entirely within the browser, using the power of [WebAssembly (Wasm)][wasm].

-Check out the article announcement on [Medium][], and the demo at https://go-wasm.johnstarich.com
+Check out the article announcement on [Medium][], and the site at https://hackpad.org

 [Go]: https://golang.org